bdt833/powerlifting_calc/README.md

     ## [1] 0.2017352

-Now that that’s out of the way, let’s check the summary statistics and go from there:
+Let’s check the summary statistics and go from there:

 ``` r
 summary(pl_filter2)